Lacewood Primary School

 Foundation/Key Stage 1

-Children first learn their letter sounds and names then apply these to word building.
+Pupils first learn their letter sounds and names then apply these to decoding and word building.
 We use Read Write Inc. for our teaching of phonics.
-This is a recognised synthetic phonic scheme.
-The children also learn a variety of other key words by sight.
+This is a recognised systematic phonic scheme.
+The pupils also learn a variety of other key words by sight.

-Children read individually, in small groups and as a whole class.
+Pupils read individually, in small groups and as a whole class.
 A variety of different genres are chosen at an appropriate level of ability for each group of children.
+Pupils are taught to first decode words, to build fluency and then language comprehension.
 As well as being able to read the text, children are encouraged to discuss the content of the book, and their opinions about people, places and events are sought.
 The more able readers will be asked about the varied themes of different texts.

-Children who are still accessing the RWi programme, are provided with reading books that match the current level of phonics being taught in their groups.
+Pupils, who are still accessing the RWi programme, are provided with take home reading books that match the current level of phonics being taught in their groups.

 Key Stage 2